 On this page you will find tips on how to write a good resume for trades jobs.
-You can submit your resume right here on RedSealRecruiting.com to access the best trades jobs in Canada.
+You can submit your resume right here on RedSealRecruiting.com to access the best trades jobs in Canada and the USA.

 A good resume will boost your chances of getting an interview by highlighting relevant skills, experience, and value to a potential employer.
 It helps to follow some basic principles when writing your resume.